DetachHead/basedpyright/docs/usage/type-stubs.md

 ![Pyright](CreateTypeStub2.png)

+!!! note

+    these instructions are specific to VScode, but this functionality is also available in [other supported editors](../installation/ides.md) as well, since this functionality is built into [the language server](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_codeAction).

 #### Generating Type Stubs from Command Line
 The command-line version of pyright can also be used to generate type stubs.
-As with the VS Code version, it must be run within the context of your configured project.
+As with the IDE version, it must be run within the context of your configured project.
 Then type `pyright --createstub [import-name]`.

 For example:
 `pyright --createstub django`